26 Low-Key Cincinnati Bars For a Chill Night Out

 401 Greenup St., Covington

 Covington Yard is an outdoor gathering destination offering different dining and drinking options located inside shipping containers on the grounds.
-Current food vendors offer tacos, sliders and Korean barbecue.
-Grab a drink at their bar that features a rotating draft menu, specialty cocktails and alcoholic slushies.
+Current food vendors offer Cubanos, sliders and chicken mac.
+Grab a drink at their bar, which features a rotating draft menu, specialty cocktails and alcoholic slushies.
 The yard is a hip place for friends, family and even pets to hang.

 1614 Hoffner St., Northside